kittOC/kittoc.github.io/mentors_on_github/oc_guide.md

 ## Overview of the setup
 - **Why on Github**: Because our (project's) technical teams uses it to track progress.
-You are welcome to take a look at the [technical issues](https://github.com/users/c0c0n3/projects/1/views/1) our team is working on and at [Andrea's guide](https://github.com/users/c0c0n3/projects/1/views/1) on how they use it.
 It is also common practice for software developers to use git-based tools hosted by Github or Gitlab.
 The OC-teams are very likely to be already familiar with this approach.
 - **What are `issues`**: issues, for kitt4sme OC mentoring, serve two purposes: